 - 3/4 water, warm

-- 1/2 cup milk, warm (for non dairy, use almonds or cashew milk)
+- 1/2 cup milk, warm (for a non dairy option, use almonds or cashew milk)

 - 1/4 oil, warm